 In 2011 the harbor commission and the town made necessary repairs to the Ft.
 Getty boat ramp.
 In 2013 the Ft.
-Getty outhauls were replaced.
+Getty outhauls were redone.

 West Ferry: Wharf: The West Ferry wharf (the old West Ferry landing area) is a long, wide, paved and clamshell-graded facility extending into Dutch Harbor.
 The town has CRMC permission for 20 outhauls on the south side of the wharf.
-The outhauls were replaced in 2013.
 The town also owns and maintains a dinghy dock at the west end, for which in 2013 it charged, on a space available basis, \$450 a season for tie-up privileges (usually ten to twenty dinghies are involved).
-The town has two pumpout stations West Ferry, and not less than one pumpout shall be operational at West Ferry at any time.
-The town provides touch and go dockage limited to 30 minutes.
+The town has a pumpout station at the west end.
 During the summer months the wharf surface is used for parking by the public and by the customers of the Dutch Harbor Boat Yard, which is located just north of the wharf.
 The harbor commission spent almost \$200,000 in 2001 on repairs both to the surface of the wharf and to its north side and west end.
-(The town made repairs to the south side of the wharf in the early 1990's and it is in good condition.)
+(The town made repairs the south side of the wharf in the early 1990's and it is in good condition.)

 The Dutch Harbor Boat Yard leases part of the wharf from the town for boat storage from after Labor Day through June 14 each year.
-Its lease is set at a base of \$10,000 annually, with an escalation clause that brought the town a total of \$15,000 in 2013.
-As part of the lease, the boat yard commissions and decommissions the town's docks and gangways each year without charge (perhaps a \$4000 value), shares the cost of summer trash removal, and manages both the town's outhaul rentals (for which Dutch Harbor Boat Yard receives one-half the income) and the town's dinghy dock (for which Dutch Harbor Boat Yard receives all the income).
-The ten-year renewable lease runs to 2015.
+Its lease is set at a base of \$10,000 annually, with an escalation clause that brought the town a total of \$15,000 14,500 in 201321.
+As part of the lease, the boat yard commissions and decommissions the town's docks and gangways each year without charge (perhaps a \$42000 value), shares the cost of summer trash removal, and manages both the town's outhaul rentals (for which Dutch Harbor Boat Yard it receives all the income) and the town's dinghy dock (for which Dutch Harbor Boat Yard it receives all the income).
+The ten-year renewable lease runs to

+2015.
 All repairs are the responsibility of the town.
 Some concern has been expressed that the yard's boat storage and parking may limit effective public access; and the boat yard and the town have been working together to resolve the issue.
+As of the winter of 2008-09 some erosion has been noted, and the Town is planning to make repairs., and repairs are underway as of 2012.

 Jamestown Shores (Head's) Beach; Broad Street/Park Dock: Head's Beach was acquired by the Town of Jamestown in 1996 with funding from the Rhode Island Open Space and Recreational Area Bonds Act.
 Head's Beach has three rough stone jetties made of large, unsurfaced boulders and a natural launch ramp.
-In 2013 the town issued nine beach permits for boats at this site, for which it received a total of \$954.
+In 201321 the town issued nine beach permits for boats at this site, for which it received a total of \$954 828705.
 In recent years the harbor commission has issued mooring permits adjacent to the waters of Head's Beach.
 Park Dock has the remains of an old stone jetty.
 RIDEM Shoreline Access Grant provided for improved public access at this site.
 Moorings have been permitted in waters adjacent to Park Dock Public funding and DEM recreational easements have contributed to an increase of use and associated user conflicts.
 (For further information on these two facilities see section II-F-3, below).
 CRMC as of 2007 is requiring that the Head's Beach and Park Dock mooring fields be formalized as mooring areas, along with another area used for non-riparian moorings at Cranston Cove.